 In 2020, Chris became a published poet as part of the "Contact Tracing" program of Poetry Jumps Off the Shelf, Woodrow Hall Editions and also made several new postings of her original works on YouTube.
-In 2019, she was invited to present at the Sharing the Fired Storytelling Conference in New England.
-In 2019-she co-authored and received a Dr. Joann Crisp-Ellert Fund Visual Arts Grant from the Northeast Community Foundation on behalf of the Tale Tellers of St. Augustine to do "The Picture in the Story" workshops in St. Augustine elementary schools.
+In 2019, she was invited to present at the Sharing the Fire Storytelling Conference in New England.
+She also co-authored and received a Dr. Joann Crisp-Ellert Fund Visual Arts Grant from the Northeast Community Foundation on behalf of the Tale Tellers of St. Augustine to present "The Picture in the Story" workshops in St. Augustine elementary schools.

 As a recording artist, she has released three solo CDs of music and spoken word and, as part of a duo, 12 critically acclaimed CDs and a DVD.
 Chris received the Annette J. Bruce Lifetime Achievement Award from the Florida Storytelling Association.
 Her song, El Faro, in memory of the crew, has been well-viewed on YouTube.

-As an educator, she worked as the Director of Education at the St. Augustine Lighthouse & Museum, an instructor for the Inland Seas Education Association, a Visiting Professor at Governors State University, Community Educator for Friends of A1A Scenic & Historic Coastal Byway, has done a myriad of educational residencies, masters classes throughout the United States and is currently on the faculty at the Old Town School of Folk Music, and is a Teaching Artist for a Teaching Artist for Arts4All and Ace Arts.
+As an educator, she worked as the Director of Education at the St. Augustine Lighthouse & Museum, an instructor for the Inland Seas Education Association, a Visiting Professor at Governors State University, Community Educator for Friends of A1A Scenic & Historic Coastal Byway and has done a myriad of educational residencies and masters classes throughout the United States.
+She is currently on the faculty at the Old Town School of Folk Music, and is a Teaching Artist for Arts4All and Ace Arts.